 We strive to provide a happy, motivated and inspirational community that nurtures the individual and where a culture of high expectation is embedded and enjoyed.
-We empower and support our children to build their confidence, maximise their potential, to feed their thirst for knowledge and to celebrate their enquiring minds.
+We aim to empower and support our children to build their confidence (thus maximise their potential) to feed their thirst for knowledge and celebrate their enquiring minds.

-Our bespoke approach means that we are flexible within our curriculum to ensure we are responsive and versatile, allowing the children to learn outside on a sunny day or in winter, catch snowflakes or build a snowman.
+Our bespoke approach means that we are flexible within our curriculum to ensure we are responsive and versatile, for example, moving the lesson outside on a sunny day or in winter, cancelling what was planned for inside to catch snowflakes on our tongues or build a snowman!

-We educate the whole child and stimulate their spiritual and moral growth through an approach to education which is deeply rooted in mutual respect and understanding.
-By doing so, we believe that we provide our students with what Montessori referred to as an ‘education for life.’
+We aim to educate the whole child and stimulate their spiritual and moral growth through an approach to education which is deeply rooted in mutual respect and understanding of the individual.
+We believe that we provide our students with what Montessori referred to as a true ‘education for life.’

 To aspire to our vision we

-- Will prepare a highly-structured learning environment that is conducive to learning within relaxed, multi-aged and well–resourced classrooms that inspire children to take pride in their work and their community.
+- Will prepare a highly-structured learning environment that is conducive to learning within relaxed yet disciplined classrooms which inspire our children to take pride in their work and in their community.